checkdigit/time/README.md

 The [`date-fns`](https://date-fns.org) library is included.
 The only locale currently supported is `en-US`, but otherwise contains all available functionality as of v2.29.1.

 Additionally, the [`date-fns-tz`](https://github.com/marnusw/date-fns-tz) library is included.
-The only locale currently supported is `en-US`, but otherwise contains all available functionality as of v1.3.7.
+Contains all available functionality as of v1.3.7.

 ### `formatUtc`